MJ1992/Support-Ticket-System/README.md

 3. Used Materialize toast to give user alert messages.
 4. AngularJs client side form validation
 5. used NgAnimate for smooth and beautiful transition between routes and also in ngRepeat items
+6. Edit ticket functionality (usr can only edit ticket title and ticket details.Name, email and Mobile No. provided by user are fixed.